apaz-cli/apaz-cli.github.io/blog/The_Craziest_Bug_I_Have_Ever_Witnessed.md

 spent half an hour reading different parts of the runtime that the process was touching.
 Nothing seemed to pop out at me.

     New idea.
 I try to replicate the bug through brute force.
-I sshed 4 different servers, downloaded the files, and ran the program 40 times at once with `rr`, on each machine.
+I sshed into 4 different servers, downloaded the files, and ran the program 40 times at once with `rr`, on each machine.
 Eventually a few of them crashed.
 Some crashed in similar ways, in well tested interpreter code.
 Others crashed in different ways.
 The crash almost always happened in a different place.
 Sometimes there was a nonsense backtrace, and sometimes there wasn't.
 Sometime